summonersRift/summonersrift.github.io/_posts/2020-01-16-key-cs-interview-steps.md

 ## So you want to get into software engineering...
 Few things to get you better prepared--

 1. Learn about the process and what you need to do to shine through the process.
 Knowing the track makes a difference, just search or read proples's stories on Glassdoor/careercup.
+Where would you like to play in a track you do best or you know very well?
 2. Polishing resume, 1 page is better, spend few $ on LinkedIn to get a professional review your resume.
 Your friends and seniors have an idea but they are not an expert on resume writing.
 3. Large companies might ban you for a period if you fail onsite say 6 months or a year.
 So save the big ones until you are fully prepared and taken several onsites.
 4. Even if you are banned, there might recruiters willing to interview, so keep applying.